telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridEditTimespan/README.md

 ## Sample Overview
-This area demonstrates the GridEditTimespan sample using Telerik UI components in ASP.NET MVC.
+This area demonstrates editing TimeSpan columns in Telerik Grid in ASP.NET MVC.
+The sample shows how to bind and edit time duration values using appropriate editors, handling TimeSpan formatting and parsing.

+Common techniques shown in this sample:
+- Binding Grid columns to TimeSpan properties
+- Creating custom editors for TimeSpan input
+- Formatting TimeSpan for display (HH:mm:ss format)
+- Parsing user input to TimeSpan values
+- Handling TimeSpan validation
+- Storing durations in database as TimeSpan type

 ---